Dunni3/FlowMol/fm3_evals/readme.md

 sbatch --array 3-7 slurm_files/onecpu.slurm cmd_files/fm_metrics.txt
 ```

-An annoying gotcha here is that for the flowmol model here i had to manually go in and set `--dataset=geom_5_kekulized` in the command file and add `--kekulized` ot the its invocation of `compute_baseline_comparison.py` because the flowmol model is kekulized, but the baseline molecules are not.
+An annoying gotcha here is that for the flowmol model here i had to manually go in and set `--dataset=geom_5_kekulized` in the command file and add `--kekulized` to its invocation of `compute_baseline_comparison.py` because the flowmol model is kekulized, but the baseline molecules are not.

 ## Geometry analysis on baseline models